Roll20/roll20-api-scripts/HandoutFormatter/style-library.md

 1. In your Roll20 game, open the **Handouts** tab in the right-hand sidebar (the card icon).
 2. Click **+ Add a handout** to create a new one.
 3. Name it *exactly* as shown below, including the trailing `_css` (for example `Monument_css`) -- FormatHandout matches on this exact name.
-4. Open the handout, click into its **Notes** field, and paste in the style's CSS block from below.
-A plain-text paste is fine -- no need to wrap it in a `<pre>` tag or format it specially, Handout Formatter reads it as plain text either way.
+4. Open the handout and click into its **Notes** field.
+Insert an empty code block (Roll20's rich-text toolbar has one) and paste the style's CSS -- copied straight from the block below -- into that code block.
+A clean paste into a code block avoids the editor mangling anything before FormatHandout reads it.
 5. Save/close the handout.
 6. Open the control panel (type `!FormatHandout` in chat, or click the "?" button on it once it exists) -- the new style now appears in the style picker automatically.
 No reload or restart needed.